X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

   - Never, *ever* expect hackers to be able to read closed proprietary document formats like Microsoft Word or Excel.
 Most hackers react to these about as well as you would to having a pile of steaming pig manure dumped on your doorstep.
 Even when they can cope, they resent having to do so.

-  - If you're sending e-mail from a Windows machine, turn off Microsoft's problematic "Smart Quotes" feature (From Tools > AutoCorrect Options, clear the smart quotes checkbox under AutoFormat As Ysou Type.).
+  - If you're sending e-mail from a Windows machine, turn off Microsoft's problematic "Smart Quotes" feature (From Tools > AutoCorrect Options, clear the smart quotes checkbox under AutoFormat As You Type.).
 This is so you'll avoid sprinkling garbage characters through your mail.

   - In Web forums, do not abuse "smiley" and "HTML" features (when they are present).
 A smiley or two is usually OK, but colored fancy text tends to make people think you are lame.
 Seriously overusing smileys and color and fonts will make you come off like a giggly teenage girl, which is not generally a good idea unless you are more interested in sex than answers.